Skip to main content

 • teaching staff.

-National legislation does not specify initial training requirements or paths for academic teachers.
-The employment of prospective academic teachers is based on qualification requirements which are laid down in the legislation for individual positions available to academic staff.
+National legislation does not set initial training requirements or paths for academic teachers.
+The employment of prospective academic teachers is based on the qualification requirements that are laid down in the legislation for individual positions available to academic staff.

-Academic teachers are not required to complete pedagogical training or hold a pedagogical / teaching qualification.
+Academic teachers are not required to complete a teacher training programme.

 Conditions of service discussed in this chapter cover: